 It got me thinking…

 Not surprisingly, after a bit of research, I discovered numerous brands adopting cart page product recommendations.
-Even better, they’ve one-upped TJ Maxx, personalizing the content based on data including user behavior, preferences, past purchases, and affinities.
+Even better, they’ve one-upped TJ Maxx through the personalization of content based on data including user behavior, preferences, past purchases, and affinities.

 In the rest of this article, I’ll address the foundation of an optimized checkout page as well as highlight online retailers who are successfully leveraging the cart page to influence impulse buys with in-the-mood shoppers.

 1. Save all data in checkout forms